Reconquista: Reconquista as Crusade

+Emphasizing the need to protect the new conquest, the Pope also offered crusader status to those who would defend it.
+French King Louis IX gave King James a thorn from the Crown of Thorns relic he had in Sainte Chapelle Church.

 Northern Christian realms

 The northern principalities and kingdoms survived in their mountainous strongholds (see above).
 However, they started a definite territorial expansion south at the turn of the 10th century (Leon, Najera).
 The fall of the Caliphate of Cordova (1031) heralded a period of military expansion for the northern kingdoms, now divided into several mighty regional powers after the division of the Kingdom of Navarre (1035).
 Myriad autonomous Christian kingdoms emerged thereafter.